 Local radio station 91.9 WFPK sponsors this popular summer event.
 Music lovers are welcome to bring lawn chairs and blankets to enjoy a free concert along the Ohio River.
 B.Y.O.B. is prohibited.
 Of course, drinks, both alcoholic and alcohol-free, and food vendors are at the event, too.
 Call (502) 814-6518 for more information.
 Gates open at 5 p.m.

 Enjoy a free summer concert in the open air of Westport Village.
 Attendees can set up chairs or dance with friends.
-The event is popular, so plenty of the shops stay open late to accommodate concert-going shoppers.
-Performances take place each Friday, from 7-10 p.m.
+Performances take place on Thursdays about once a month from 6 to 8 p.m.
+Keep an eye on Wesport's events page for the next date.
 Westport Village is at 1315 Herr Lane.

 Throughout the summer, Jefferson Main Street and the Jeffersonville Parks of Indiana present free concerts in the park.
 Described as “a slice of Americana," every performance is family-friendly.
 Bring a lawn chair and food if you like, snacks are also available for purchase, proceeds from the sales typically benefit local non-profits.
 The concerts are in Warder Park, at the corner of Court Avenue & Spring Street.
 If the skies look stormy, call (812) 283-0301 to find out if the event is canceled.
 Additional information, along with cancellations and changes can be found on the Jefferson Main Street Facebook page.

 Enjoy free Friday night concerts from 6:30 p.m. to 9 p.m.
 The concerts take place throughout the summer and feature local talent, all performances take place in historic downtown New Albany Indiana’s Bicentennial Park.
 The park is at the corner of Spring Street and Pearl Street.